JoaoCostaIFG/tvvs/assignments/2_black_box_testing/2_report.md

     - E.g. "One project, Line -1, Title column".
 - Invalid inputs test:
     - In this test we try getting invalid column numbers from a project;
-    - This includes negative column numbers, and column numbers that don't correspond to any column;
+    - This includes negative column numbers and column numbers that don't correspond to any column;
     - In our opinion, the _delete column_ should be considered since it doesn't show any